Contrasting RealReal (REAL) and The Competition

-RealReal (NASDAQ:REAL – Get Free Report) is one of 29 public companies in the “Miscellaneous retail” industry, but how does it compare to its rivals?
-We will compare RealReal to similar companies based on the strength of its analyst recommendations, dividends, institutional ownership, profitability, valuation, earnings and risk.
+RealReal (NASDAQ:REAL – Get Free Report) is one of 28 publicly-traded companies in the “Miscellaneous retail” industry, but how does it weigh in compared to its competitors?
+We will compare RealReal to related businesses based on the strength of its institutional ownership, valuation, earnings, risk, profitability, dividends and analyst recommendations.

-64.7% of RealReal shares are owned by institutional investors.
-Comparatively, 39.2% of shares of all “Miscellaneous retail” companies are owned by institutional investors.
-9.3% of RealReal shares are owned by insiders.
-Comparatively, 20.2% of shares of all “Miscellaneous retail” companies are owned by insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock will outperform the market over the long term.

 Analyst Recommendations